-The neighborhood is situated amongst better known neighborhoods like the Hill, Shaw and North Hampton.
+The neighborhood is situated among better known neighborhoods like

 But make no mistake, Southwest Garden has it's own identity, especially right around the botanical gardens.

 Southwest Garden is really a tale of two neighborhoods.
 First is the area east of Kingshighway which seems older and more similar to the Shaw neighborhood.
 The thing that really sets the eastern half apart and makes it special is the multitude of well maintained, tidy, beautiful multi-family dwellings and apartments.
 The curving streets and courts in the northeastern portion of the neighborhood east of Kingshighway are among the coolest, most charming parts of the city.

 There are many single family homes as well on the east side of Kingshighway, with Tower Grove Place and Shenandoah Avenue providing for some of the most serene stretches in the city: